 “This Government has not got rid of that red tape and we need to build houses, we need to release land and we need to work with whanau so that they can own their houses.”

-The investor further stated, that: “One month after giving the investment money [up to $200k] that Mr Kahika confirmed to him that his IBC business failed, but he did not return any of the goods purchased or settled any of his business loan obligations to me.”
+Mr Kahika later confirmed to the investor that his IBC business failed but did not return any of the goods purchased or settled any of his business loan obligations.

 The purchase receipt was supplied to thisquality.